All posts by admin

 (Note: R2adj calculated by the statistical package R, adjusts variation explained for the number of terms in the linear model, as well as for the number of observations[4].
 It is therefore more robust (less biased) than unadjusted R2 calculated by spreadsheet programs such as Excel.)

 Rescaled so values are comparable, Tmax ~ rainfall residuals were evaluated for inhomogeneities using STARS, which objectively tests whether the mean of subsequent data is significantly different (P<0.05) to that before, using a t-test of the difference.
-Indicated by the horizontal line in Figure 2(b), STARS detected an up-step of 0.41oC in 1986 (= 0.015).
+Indicated by the horizontal line in Figure 2(b), STARS detected an up-step of 0.41oC in 1986 (P = 0.015).
 Segments defined by the step-change were examined separately in Figure 2(c) and Figure 2(d).

 The spread of points about each line, and influence plots (not shown) confirmed that data for 1982 and 2011 were likely outliers.
 Also, as R2adj was <0.50 data quality was generally poor.